A Brief History

 Unfortunately for him, the execution did not go smoothly.
 Instead of snapping his neck as intended, his noose slipped in such a way that he instead wound up choking to death.
 Or course, unlike certain other historical figures, given that he had not just robbed someone, but attacked his victim, cutting and wounding him, it is hard to feel too much sympathy for Austin.

-Questions for students: Is hanging a justifiable form of punishment?
+Question for students (and subscribers): Is hanging a justifiable form of punishment?
 If so, should hangings be done in public view?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!